External Ids for E2F6 Gene

 GeneCards Summary for E2F6 Gene

 E2F6 (E2F Transcription Factor 6) is a Protein Coding gene.
-Among its related pathways are Mitotic G1-G1/S phases and E2F transcription factor network.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
+Among its related pathways are E2F transcription factor network and Mitotic G1-G1/S phases.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription corepressor activity.
 An important paralog of this gene is E2F3.

 UniProtKB/Swiss-Prot for E2F6 Gene